Wind-turbine aerodynamics: Axial momentum and the Lanchester–Betz–Joukowsky limit

 Betz was able to develop an expression for $C_p$ in terms of the induction factors.
 This is done by the velocity relations being substituted into power and power is substituted into the coefficient of power definition.
 The relationship Betz developed is given below:

 The Betz limit is defined by the maximum value that can be given by the above formula.
 This is found by taking the derivative with respect to the axial induction factor, setting it to zero and solving for the axial induction factor.
 Betz was able to show that the optimum axial induction factor is one third.
 The optimum axial induction factor was then used to find the maximum coefficient of power.
 This maximum coefficient is the Betz limit.
 Betz was able to show that the maximum coefficient of power of a wind turbine is 16/27.
 Airflow operating at higher thrust will cause the axial induction factor to rise above the optimum value.
 Higher thrust causes more air to be deflected away from the turbine.
 When the axial induction factor falls below the optimum value, the wind turbine is not extracting all the energy it can.
-This reduces pressure around the turbine and allows more air to pass through the turbine, but not enough to account for the lack of energy being extracted.
+This reduces pressure around the turbine and allows more air to pass through it, but not enough to account for the lack of energy being extracted.

 The derivation of the Betz limit shows a simple analysis of wind turbine aerodynamics.
 In reality there is a lot more.
-A more rigorous analysis would include wake rotation, the effect of variable geometry, the important effect of airfoils on the flow, etc. Within airfoils alone, the wind turbine aerodynamicist has to consider the effect of surface roughness, dynamic stall tip losses, and solidity, among other problems.
+A more rigorous analysis would include wake rotation, the effect of variable geometry, the important effect of airfoils on the flow, etc. Within airfoils alone, the wind turbine aerodynamicist has to consider the effects of surface roughness, dynamic stall tip losses, and solidity, among other problems.